 There is a limited number of spots for professionals working in fields mentioned above.
 Professionals applying should provide reasoning for their participation and demonstrate support from management.
 Professionals partaking in the programme are required to attend all sessions and complete all readings and assignments, as this is a necessity to keep up with the course content.
 This is an academic programme, thus the academic directors expect all participants, regardless of background, to maintain the same level of engagement with the course materials. |

 All participants should have completed their Bachelor's degree (minimum), although exceptions can be made for final year bachelor students on a case-by-case basis.
 All successful applicants will be asked to complete the online course Unravelling the Cycling City.
-The workload of this online course is about 24 hours and costs $40.
+The workload of this online course is about 24 hours.
+You can sign up to the Coursera platform for a 7 day free trial and subsequently the platform costs $45 per month.
 Participants are asked to upload a copy of their certificate one week prior to the start of Planning the Cycling City Programme.

 This course follows a flipped classroom approach in which Amsterdam is both a story board and a lab.
 Experience and experiential learning are key components of the course.
 Students are encouraged to independently explore and examine the city through the lens of the learning material; to get inspiration, to struggle with concepts or to “translate lessons" to their local context.